Local Cotswold Events and Attractions

 The National Trust

-Chedworth Roman Villa – the Romans obviously liked the Cotswolds!
-As well as the TimeTeam archaeology site in Turkdean itself the remains of one of the largest Romano-British villas in the country are located at Chedworth.
+Chedworth Roman Villa – the Romans obviously liked the Cotswolds: as well as the TimeTeam site in Turkdean, the remains of one of the largest Romano-British villas in the country are located at Chedworth.
 The drive up the Yanworth valley and around Stowell’s perimeter is almost more magical than the Roman Villa.

-Sherborne Lodge Park – just round the corner is a unique deer coursing grandstand built for the Duttons in 1634, renovated by the NT in the 1990s.
+Sherborne Lodge Park – a unique deer coursing grandstand built for the Duttons in 1634, renovated by the NT in the 1990s is just round the corner.
 The grandstand sits within the 4,000 acres of rolling Cotswold countryside of the Sherborne Estate with views down to the River Windrush although Sherborne Park itself was converted into apartments after the estate was given to the Trust in 1982.

 Hidcote Manor Garden – one of England’s greatest gardens, an Arts & Crafts masterpiece created by Major Lawrence Johnston.
 It’s worth noting that weekends and Bank Holidays can be very busy, so a visit first thing in the morning or after 3pm may be more enjoyable!